marikomakhm/ada-project/TrovatelliT.github.io/text.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gini_count_outlier.html"></iframe>
 {% endraw %}

 How strange.
 There is almost no correlation between the two variables as both the plot and the numerical correlation suggest.
 This is quite surprising, since our initial assumption was that countries in which there is greater levels of income inequality would be more heavily involved in this affair.
-We assumed that uneven wealth distribution is strongly correlated with greater tax evasion.
+We assumed that uneven wealth distribution is strongly correlated with greater tax evasion and thus with greater involvement in this affair.

 Let's see if we have similar observations when looking at the income held by the richest 20% of the population.